 We are St Helens Council

-The Difference you will Make in the role of Early Help Worker
+The Difference you will Make in the role of Complex Safeguarding Early Help Worker

 Who should Apply?

-If you have an NVQ 4 or the ability to work towards this qualification in a related subject such as, Child Care, Youth Work, Working with Complex families or Health and Social Care we would welcome your application.
+If you have an NVQ 4 qualification in a related subject such as, Child Care, Youth Work, Working with Complex families or Health and Social Care, or the ability to work towards this qualification, we would welcome your application.